Kerrea Gilbert: Arsenal

 Gilbert was born in Willesden, London, and until the 2005–06 season he usually played in Arsenal's youth and reserve teams.
 However, after injuries to various members of Arsenal's defence, Gilbert was drafted in as cover.
 He made his first team debut on 29 November 2005 against Reading in the League Cup, and on 7 December he played in a UEFA Champions League match against Ajax Amsterdam, coming on as a substitute at left back for the injured Lauren.

 With Arsenal's injury problems continuing, he started in Arsenal's FA Cup win over Cardiff City on 7 January 2006, in which he was noted for his pace, which was the start of a six-match run of appearances.
-He made his Premier League debut on 21 January 2006 in a 1–0 away loss at Everton and played in both legs of Arsenal's League Cup semi-final against Wigan Athletic, in which he contributed to the first Arsenal goal by crossing to Thierry Henry, who headed home; Arsenal lost the tie on away goals after drawing 2–2.
+He made his Premier League debut on 21 January 2006 in a 1–0 away loss at Everton.

-However, Gilbert was himself injured in Arsenal's 3–2 home defeat to West Ham United on 1 February 2006, and was ruled out for two months, ending his run in the team.

 On 21 July 2006, Gilbert was loaned to Championship team Cardiff City for the 2006–07 season.
-Gilbert began the season as the club's first choice right back and was a regular in the team until December.
-However, he suffered a minor injury which kept him out for several games.
-He was replaced by Chris Gunter and was unable to force his way back into the starting line-up, meaning he did not feature as much during the second half of the season.
-Gilbert made 26 appearances for Cardiff, as they narrowly missed out on the play-offs.

 He joined Southend United on a six-month loan deal on 30 July 2007.
 He made six appearances for Southend before falling out of favour with manager Steve Tilson.
 He returned to Arsenal on 3 January 2008.

 On 10 July 2008, Gilbert joined Leicester City on a season-long loan deal for 2008–09.
 He scored his first league goal for Leicester in a 1–1 draw with Stockport County.

-For the 2009–10 season, Gilbert returned to Arsenal.
-He appeared in Arsenal's 2–0 win over West Bromwich Albion in the League Cup, playing the full 90 minutes.
-Kerrea also appeared in the 2–1 League Cup win over Liverpool.
-He also started in his first European game for four years, in an away fixture to Olympiakos, in what was the youngest ever team to play in the Champions League with an average age of 21, beating the previous record held by Ajax.

 On 15 January 2010, Gilbert joined Championship side Peterborough United on loan until the end of the season.